-g.
+f.
 Aircraft leases

-In order to revitalize assets, the Company signed a lease agreement for two 747-400F with US Cargo Company in August 2021 and September 2021.
-The lease commencement date was on July 15 and October 10, 2022, respectively.
+In order to revitalize assets, the Company signed a lease agreement for two 747-400F aircraft with US Cargo Company in August 2021 and September 2021, respectively.
+The lease commencement dates were on July 15, 2022 and October 10, 2022, respectively.
+Due to early termination of the lease agreements, these two cargo aircraft were sold to Icelandic owner Air Atlanta Icelandic in August 2023.
+One of the cargo aircraft was sold on a finance lease basis, and ownership can only be obtained after the payment is paid in accordance with the 24-installment payment schedule.